ft-abhx/Implement-Multipath-Model-for-Communication-in-Wireless-channel/README.md

 Implementation of Bit Error Rate for multipath models like AWGN, Rayleigh, and Rician Fading Channel models under BPSK Modulation Scheme.

 ## Results and Discussions
 From the simulation results, The Bit Error Ratio of a digital communication system is an important figure of merit used to quantify the integrity of data transmitted through the system.
 The criterion is comparison of the variation of BER for different SNR.
 It is observed that the BER is minimum for AWGN and maximum for RAYLEIGH.
-In this project, we Implemented Bit Error Rate for multipath models like AWGN, Rayleigh, and Rician Fading Channel models under BPSK Modulation Scheme.
+From the figures we can see that the AWGN channel has lower BER than different fading channels.
+The Rayleigh fading channel has higher BER than Rician and AWGN fading channels.
+The Rician fading channel has BER between the AWGN and Rayleigh channels.

-## Simualation Table
+## Simualation Table and Observations
+This section we present and evaluate the results using the Matlab.
+The results are used the ratio of signal energy per bit to noise power density SNR(𝐸𝑏/𝑁0) and bit error rate BER to evaluate and analyse the performance of BPSK over AWGN, Rician, and Rayleigh fading channels.

 | BER in AWGN  | BER in RICIAN | BER in RAYLEIGH |
 | ------------- | ------------- |------------- |